Matteo Ruggeri: Atalanta

 Matteo Ruggeri grew up in Zogno, Lombardy, Italy, where he started playing football, before joining Atalanta's youth sector in 2011.
 He made his professional debut for Atalanta on 3 November 2020, coming on as a substitute in the 81st minute in a UEFA Champions League group stage match against Liverpool, which Atalanta lost 5–0 at home.
 Five days later, he made his Serie A debut in a 1–1 home draw against Inter.

-Salernitana
+Loan to Salernitana

 On 27 July 2021, Ruggeri joined newly-promoted Serie A club Salernitana on a season-long loan.

+Return to Atalanta

+On 22 May 2024, Ruggeri started in Atalanta's 3–0 victory over German champions Bayer Leverkusen in the 2024 UEFA Europa League final.

+Atlético Madrid

+On 1 July 2025, Ruggeri joined La Liga side Atlético Madrid, signing a five-year contract.

+International career

+In March 2025 he was called up to the senior Italy squad for the 2024–25 UEFA Nations League quarter-final matches against Germany on 20 and 23 March 2025.